Kūdō: Kudo in Russia

 In May 1994, the Moscow Cup was organized and held in Moscow, the first international Daido Juku tournament in Russia.
 The first victory of Russian athletes in Japan took place in 1996, Alexey Kononenko took 1st place in his weight category.

 In 2004, the Russian Kudo Federation was established.
 Since 2001, the official championship of Russia in kudo has been held, in the same year Russian athletes won two gold, three silver and two bronze medals.
 Russian kudo wrestlers headed the refereeing team at the 2nd international tournament "Baltic States Open Cup", which took place in 2003 and brought together athletes from Russia, Japan, the Baltic countries, Azerbaijan, Italy, Germany and Poland.

 The 1st Kudo World Cup was held in 2011 in Moscow.
 On January 13, 2013, Roman Anashkin qualified for 6th dan kudo, becoming the first non-Japanese to receive such a degree.

-Kudo in Iran

-Iran has a high position in the world's karate

-Kudo was founded in Iran by a person named Baghdarnia, He later claimed that Dai Dojoku was his own style.

-Tensions between Azuma and Baghdarnia escalated.
-To the extent that Azuma addressed the devil in a speech and canceled his representation.